stevebrownlee/classroom-objects/Part 1: Flower Objects.md

 * `color`, which will be a string
 * `stemLength`, which will be a number
 * `growingSeason`, which will be a string like "Summer" or "Spring"
+* `thorny` will be be a boolean value of true or false .

 You can decide on the values for each of the properties.

-On the rose object, provide the following additional property.

-* `thorny` which will have the boolean value of `true`

 ```js